Although ENTPs and ENTJs have some common traits, these two personality types aren’t very similar, and distinguishing them shouldn’t be a problem.

 - introverted feeling

-This can become very confusing without real examples, so that’s what we are going to do.
+All this can become very confusing without examples, so that’s what we are going to do.

 ENTP vs. ENTJ